Celebrating 30 Years of Impact | 100K+ Learners | 40K+ Members | 5-Star Trustpilot Rating | 1,700+ Glowing Reviews

 • Strategies and accommodations can be recommended to improve functioning and comfort in home, work, and social environments.

-Resources for Adults with Sensory Processing Difficulties:
+Resources for Adults with Sensory Processing Differences: